 Every product and strain works differently and offers a different impact depending on the user.
 So, should you use medical marijuana to suppress epilepsy?
 We would say yes because of the numerous positive outcomes it has on epileptic patients, especially in subsidizing seizures.

-Considering all the things stated above, if you are considering using medical cannabis for epilepsy, ensure your safety and reap fast results.
+Considering all the things stated above, if you are considering using medical marijuana for anxiety,epilepsy, ensure your safety and reap fast results.
 As medical marijuana’s effects vary from patient to patient, do your homework, and consult a marijuana doctor for insights.